-A tendon is the thick fibrous cord that joins muscle to bone and causes joints to move.
-Tendonitis is inflammation of the tendon which may be due to overuse, injury or infection.
+A tendon is the thick fibrous cord that joins muscle to bone and allows joints to move.
+When a tendon becomes inflamed, it is called tendonitis.
+This can occur from overuse, injury, or infection.
 This usually involves the shoulders, forearm, wrist, hands and foot.
-Symptoms include local pain, swelling and tenderness to the touch.
-Movement of the involved joint increases the pain.
+Symptoms include pain, swelling and tenderness to the touch.
+Moving the joint increases the pain.

-Tendonitis requires about 4 to 6 weeks to heal.
-It is treated by preventing motion of the tendon with a splint or brace and use of anti-inflammatory medicine.
+It takes 4 to 6 weeks for tendonitis to heal.
+It is treated by preventing motion of the tendon with a splint or brace and the use of anti-inflammatory medicine.

 Rest the inflamed joint and protect it from movement.

-You may use ibuprofen (Motrin, Advil) or naproxen (Aleve, Naprosyn) to treat pain and inflammation, unless another medicine was prescribed.
-If you can't take these medicines, acetaminophen (Tylenol) may help with the pain, but does not treat inflammation.
-[NOTE : If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.]
+You may use over-the-counter ibuprofen or naproxen to treat pain and inflammation, unless another medicine was prescribed.
+If you can't take these medicines, acetaminophen may help with the pain, but does not treat inflammation.
+If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your doctor before using these medicines.

 As your symptoms improve, begin gradual motion at the involved joint.

-FOLLOW UP with your doctor if not improving after the first five days of treatment.
+Follow up with your healthcare provider if you are not improving after 5 days of treatment.

 Redness over the painful area